christinedraper/topo-provision/README.md

 only converter currently implemented is for CloudFormation.

 This utility IS NOT READY FOR PRODUCTION USE.
 It is best described as a "proof of concept".
-It has been tested with a pre-release version of chef-provisioning 1.0.
+It has been tested with a pre-release build of chef-provisioning 0.5.

 ## Features